Yew! I’m Lix.

 The perennial 80s kid, my love for the aesthetics and heroes of that era of BMX will never die.
 A freestyle girl at heart, the magic I feel watching footage of the earliest tricks (kick turns, rock walks, rollback 540s, coaster wheelies) is palpable.
 I go mad for neon colours, and those classic 80s graffiti-esque scripts juxtaposed with block text and paint splatter are an ever-present influence on my style of design.

+As an artist, I’m fuelled by a feeling of kinship with that creative element of freestyle history.
 There are no boundaries between my love for BMX and my creative world.
-I see each and every build like a fresh canvas and, in turn, my sketchpads are filled concept sketches for build designs, BMX related illustrations, portraits and graphics.
+I see each and every build like a fresh canvas and, in turn, my sketchpads are filled with concept sketches for build designs, BMX related illustrations, portraits and graphics.
 One of my illustrations can be seen on the cover of the March 2014 issue of Art BMX magazine, my cartoon alter-ego ‘Lightning Lix’ pulling a cherry picker.
-Stay tuned for more in the Lightning Lix series, along with more BMX portraits, designs, creative builds, commissions, music, apparel and some other exciting stuff I’m working on with some extremely rad people!
+Stay tuned for more in the Lightning Lix series, along with more BMX portraits, designs, creative builds, commissions, music, apparel and some other exciting stuff I’m working on with some rad people!

 @lixcreative on INSTAGRAM (Personal Account)